-Each recommended structural FMP demonstrated that no negative impacts on a neighboring area would result from its implementation.
+Each recommended structural FMP demonstrated that no negative impacts on the surrounding area would result from its implementation.
 Table 5-3 summarizes the supporting documentation for each FMP.
+A detailed summary of no adverse impact documentation can be found in Appendix 5-9.